ceshm/komorebi/README.md

 The design is based on [ThinMatrix's](https://www.youtube.com/user/ThinMatrix) tutorials.
-Modifications have been made for the newest versions of LWJGL and the addition of GLFW for handling window and keyboard related stuff.
+Modifications have been made for the newest versions of LWJGL and the addition of GLFW for handling window and keyboard related events.
 Further changes in the design are expected.